Nettlebed Community School

 Meet the Governors

-Mrs Jenny Mcbean
+Mrs Jenny McBean

 Chair of Governors

 Jenny has lived in Nettlebed with her family for twenty years and her two, now adult children were pupils at Nettlebed School before moving to Gillotts for their secondary education.
 During this time Jenny sat on the FONS committee, volunteered in the classroom and, for a short time, was employed as a Teaching Assistant.
 Professionally, Jenny has worked in recruitment, taught in adult education and mentored small business owners.
-She now volunteers with the Prices Trust, mentoring young people and working on fundraising campaigns.
+She now volunteers with the Prince's Trust, mentoring young people and working on fundraising campaigns.

 Parent Governor